MarufZak/study-logs/nodejs-design-patterns/chapter11/README.md

 - The source code with example program utilizing request batching and caching, with load testing and db population scripts [ts.zip](./assets/ts.zip)

+## Cancelling asynchronous operations

+Note that this is not about cancelling promises, it’s about cancelling underlying asynchronous operation.
+In fact, Promise/A+ spec doesn’t define any way to cancel a promise.